brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 Now that you've created a Launch Configuration, AWS should take you to a screen that is prompting you to create an Auto Scaling Group from that Launch Configuration.
-Give the Auto Scaling Group a name, such as "ecs-auto-scaling-group" and specify a Group size of 5, which will tell the Auto Scaling Group to initially launch 5 EC2 Instances.
+Give the Auto Scaling Group a name, such as `ecs-auto-scaling-group` and specify a Group size of 5, which will tell the Auto Scaling Group to initially launch 5 EC2 Instances.

 Next, you need to pick what Subnet(s) to use.
 A